Catholic Priest W Thomas Faucher Sentenced For Child Porn, Admitted Urinating In Sacramental Wine

 Faucher admitted to having fantasies about sexually abusing altar boys and babies.
 He also said he was excited by the thought of “killing someone” and enjoyed watching a video of a young boy being beaten to death.

-Investigators located images of Faucher urinating on a cross and canon law book, and found racist language in his communication with other abusers.
+Investigators located images of Faucher urinating on a cross and canon law book and found racist language in his communication with other abusers.
 He was also found to be in possession of LSD and marijuana.

 The Catholic priest tried to convince the judge that the public would be better served by keeping him out of jail so that he could teach others about the danger of child pornography.